 Munich Summer Institute

-The Munich Summer Institute 2025 will take place as an in-person event in Munich.
-The Summer Institute will be preceded by the fourth MSI Ph.D.
-Workshop on May 26, 2025.
+From May 20 to 22, 2026, ETH Zurich, Ludwig Maximilians University, the Max Planck Institute for Innovation and Competition, Cornell University, the Technical University Munich, and the University of Lausanne will jointly organize the 10th Munich Summer Institute 2026.
+The MSI 2026 will take place as an in-person event in Munich.
+The Summer Institute will be preceded by the fifth MSI Ph.D.
+Workshop on May 20, 2026.
 A best Ph.D. student paper award will be awarded during the MSI conference dinner.

 Overview